GoogleCloudPlatform/docker-ci-helper/README.md

 this shell script is to use it as a test driver on various CI systems.

-You provide a Docker image, a build script.
+You provide a Docker image and a build script.
 Trampoline V2 will run the Docker image, mounting the source files and the build script, then run the build script in the Docker container.

 This way, your tests are always executed in the same Docker image.
-It will allow you to run the same test in various environments including CI systems, as well as your local workstation without worrying about the environment difference.
+It will allow you to run the tests in various environments including any CI systems, as well as on your local workstation without worrying about installing the test dependencies.

 ## trampoline_v2.sh